 I do a lot of work for international clients.
 They generally worry about multiple versions of software which could include several different language versions.
 In the past, if I wanted to ensure that I collected details for Microsoft Project from a client who uses both English and French language versions, I would need to create a separate rule for each version and language.
-For example:

 · Microsoft Project 2007 English